What is it?

 What should I consider?

-Effective use of technology is driven by learning and teaching goals rather than a specific technology: technology is not an end in itself.
+Effective use of digital technology is driven by learning and teaching goals rather than a specific technology: the technology is not an end in itself.
 You should be clear about how any new technology will improve teaching and learning interactions.

-Technology should support students to work harder, for longer or more efficiently to improve their learning.
+How will any new technology support students to work harder, for longer, or more efficiently, to improve their learning?

-Motivation to use technology does not always translate into more effective learning, particularly if the use of the technology and the learning outcomes are not closely aligned.
+Students’ motivation to use technology does not always translate into more effective learning, particularly if the use of the technology and the desired learning outcomes are not closely aligned.

 Teachers need support and time to learn to use new technology effectively.
-This involves more than just learning how to use the technology; it should include support to understand how it can be used for learning.
+This involves more than just learning how to use the hardware or software; training should also support teachers to understand how it can be used for learning.